topalcristian/MyRepository/README.md

-# MyRepository
+# Computer Science

 Algorithms I wrote so far.
-In classes like, Computer Science 1 and 2, Data Structures and Algorithms, Software Engineering and others.
+From the classes Computer Science 1 and 2.

+Starting with a small version of the game "MineSweeper".